andreasremdt/simple-translator/docs/src/pages/tutorial/02-preparing-html.md

 </html>
 ```

+Copy this HTML into the `index.html` that you created on the previous page.
+We will translate it at the end of the tutorial.

 With that out of the way, you can head over to the next section, which will guide you through the creation of translation files in JSON.